Freezing: Exothermicity

 Freezing is almost always an exothermic process, meaning that as liquid changes into solid, heat and pressure are released.
 This is often seen as counter-intuitive, since the temperature of the material does not rise during freezing, except if the liquid were supercooled.
 But this can be understood since heat must be continually removed from the freezing liquid or the freezing process will stop.
 The energy released upon freezing is a latent heat, and is known as the enthalpy of fusion and is exactly the same as the energy required to melt the same amount of the solid.

 Low-temperature helium is the only known exception to the general rule.
 Helium-3 has a negative enthalpy of fusion at temperatures below 0.3 K. Helium-4 also has a very slightly negative enthalpy of fusion below 0.8 K. This means that, at appropriate constant pressures, heat must be added to these substances in order to freeze them.

 Vitrification

 Certain materials, such as glass and glycerol, may harden without crystallizing; these are called amorphous solids.
 Amorphous materials, as well as some polymers, do not have a freezing point, as there is no abrupt phase change at any specific temperature.
 Instead, there is a gradual change in their viscoelastic properties over a range of temperatures.
 Such materials are characterized by a glass transition that occurs at a glass transition temperature, which may be roughly defined as the "knee" point of the material's density vs. temperature graph.
 Because vitrification is a non-equilibrium process, it does not qualify as freezing, which requires an equilibrium between the crystalline and liquid state.

-Expansion

-The size of substances increases or expands on being heated.
-This increase in the size of a body due to heating is called thermal expansion ..
-Thermal expansion takes place in all objects and in all states of matter.
-However different substances have different rates of expansion for the same rise in temperature.